KMulls17/ecommerce-customer-analytics-RFM-segmentation/README.md

 - Assess revenue concentration across customers and countries, considering the Pareto Principle
 - Use recency, frequency and monetary (RFM) analysis to segment customers by purchasing behaviours and identify high-value and at-risk accounts
 - Investigate opportunities to improve customer retention
-- Translate data findings into actionable business recommendations
+- Use findings to suggest practical actions the business could take

 Key Findings
 - Dataset Baseline: Net revenue reached £20.97M across 40K orders over the 2-year trading period